Tokhalyan/Horiseon/README.md

-# Horiseon project by Shahen Tokhalyan
+# "Horiseon" project by Shahen Tokhalyan

 ## Purpose
 A website that offers online marketing services.